-Based upon the Company's application of Accounting Standards Codification Section 840-Leases, the Pinnacle Master Lease will be accounted for partially as an operating lease and partially as a direct financing lease.
-The components of the revenues from rental properties on the Company's Unaudited Pro Forma Consolidated Statement of Income are described below.
+Based upon the Company's application of Accounting Standards Codification Section 840 - Leases, the Pinnacle Master Lease will be accounted for partially as an operating lease and partially as a direct financing lease.
+The components of the revenues from rental properties on the Company's unaudited pro forma consolidated combined statement of income are described below.